Dimensional analysis: Programming languages

 Dimensional correctness as part of type checking has been studied since 1977.

 Implementations for Ada and C++ were described in 1985 and 1988.

 Kennedy's 1996 thesis describes an implementation in Standard ML, and later in F#.
 There are implementations for Haskell, OCaml, and Rust, Python, and a code checker for Fortran.

 Griffioen's 2019 thesis extended Kennedy's Hindley–Milner type system to support Hart's matrices.

 McBride and Nordvall-Forsberg show how to use dependent types to extend type systems for units of measure.

 Mathematica 13.2 has a function for transformations with quantities named NondimensionalizationTransform that applies a nondimensionalization transform to an equation.
 Mathematica also has a function to find the dimensions of a unit such as 1 J named UnitDimensions.
 Mathematica also has a function that will find dimensionally equivalent combinations of a subset of physical quantities named DimensionalCombinations.
 Mathematica can also factor out certain dimension with UnitDimensions by specifying an argument to the function UnityDimensions.
 For example, you can use UnityDimensions to factor out angles.
 In addition to UnitDimensions, Mathematica can find the dimensions of a QuantityVariable with the function QuantityVariableDimensions.

 Geometry: position vs. displacement

 Affine quantities

-Some discussions of dimensional analysis implicitly describe all quantities as mathematical vectors.
-In mathematics scalars are considered a special case of vectors; vectors can be added to or subtracted from other vectors, and, inter alia, multiplied or divided by scalars.
+Some discussions of dimensional analysis implicitly describe all quantities as mathematical vectors, but this is not the case.
+Numbers are often used to represent things that are not elements of vector spaces, and dimensional analysis should not be applied to such things.
+In physics, while scalars are positive (or in certain cases, possibly negative) quantities like weight or distance with magnitude but not direction, vectors can be added to or subtracted from other vectors, and multiplied or divided by scalars.
 If a vector is used to define a position, this assumes an implicit point of reference: an origin.
 While this is useful and often perfectly adequate, allowing many important errors to be caught, it can fail to model certain aspects of physics.
-A more rigorous approach requires distinguishing between position and displacement (or moment in time versus duration, or absolute temperature versus temperature change).
+A more rigorous approach requires distinguishing position from displacement, date from duration, bearing from angle, and absolute temperature from temperature change.

-Consider points on a line, each with a position with respect to a given origin, and distances among them.
-Positions and displacements all have units of length, but their meaning is not interchangeable:
+Consider points on a timeline, each with a date with respect to a given origin, and durations of between them.
+The dates themselves are labels of points, while the durations of time between points have a dimension of time: